-But if you've left yours to turn a nice shade of stripy gray, keep scrolling...
+If you've left yours to turn a nice shade of streaky gray, you're not alone.
+Keep scrolling for a handy shower glass cleaning hack.

 Before the glass shower screen cleaning hack

-Real Homes' Ecommerce Editor, Millie Fender, tried out a cleaning hack using cupboard staples: distilled malt vinegar, water and baking soda.
-'Basically, I mixed vinegar and water in a spray bottle and misted the door,' she says.
+Millie Fender, Real Homes' head of reviews, tried out a cleaning hack using cupboard staples: distilled malt vinegar, water, and baking soda.
+"Basically, I mixed vinegar and water in a spray bottle and misted the door," she says.

 About a 50/50 split between water and vinegar will do the trick.
-'I then took my Scrub Daddy, from Amazon (opens in new tab), dipped it in bicarb, and buffed it in circles around the door.'
+"I then took my Scrub Daddy, from Amazon, dipped it in bicarb, and buffed it in circles around the door," she explains.

 Millie comments that she could feel the texture of the limescale while she was scrubbing the glass, which showed just how caked-on it was.
 Once that had made a nice paste, she left it to dry for around five hours.